 Background

 As a relatively senior engineering manager, I have been transforming into a less technical person over time.
-The reason being, I am in charge of two fantastic teams both have excellent engineers.
+The reason being, I am in charge of two fantastic teams that both have excellent engineers.
 I generally rely on the technical leads of the respective teams to own the technical aspects of their domains and try to interfere as little as possible.
 I do this to empower them to take more ownership and learn to be accountable.
-I do review their technical proposals and other documents or design diagrams etc. But I challenge them by asking questions.
-I have never had to tell them what is right or wrong so far and I don’t think that I’ll ever need to do that either.
-I give them the feedback they need, covering their blindspots when necessary.
+After all, it is humanly impossible to be everywhere at the same time.
+I build my teams based on trust, psychological safety and accountability.
+However, I do review their technical proposals and other documents or design diagrams etc. and I challenge them by asking questions.
+I have never had to tell them what is right or wrong so far, and I don’t think that I’ll ever need to do that either because our hiring process is good enough to filter out problem candidates.
+I give them the feedback they need at the time they need it, covering their blind-spots when necessary.

 However, the questions were like the ones I generally ask during the first round interview of a tech lead or an individual contributor.

-I don’t blame them for their process as they wanted a high level view of an engineering manager who could also be a tech lead, but what what I felt was high level wasn’t the level they expected, they wanted a bit more.
-It is a fine line, and it is a hard one to figure out especially during the interview while you are being judged.
-And if I knew it was going to be a technical interview, I would have refreshed my technical fundamentals.
-But what has happened has happened and all I can do is take this opportunity to learn from it.
+I don’t blame them for their process, as they wanted a high-level view of an engineering manager who could also be a tech lead.
+But what, I felt, was high level was not the level they expected, they wanted a bit more.
+It is a fine line, and it is a hard one to figure out, especially during the interview while you are being judged.
+And if I had known it was going to be a technical interview, I would have refreshed my technical fundamentals.
+But what has happened and all I can do is take this opportunity to learn from it.

 I was asked how I would compare serverless solutions to a fully orchestrated solutions.